Let's Make Love: In popular culture

-In the 1992 film Cool World, Kim Basinger performed impressions of Marilyn Monroe with Frank Sinatra Jr. singing the title song of the original film.
+In the 1992 film Cool World, Kim Basinger performed impressions of Monroe with Frank Sinatra Jr. singing the title song of the original film.

 Novelization

 In advance of the film's release (as was the custom of the era), a paperback novelization of the screenplay was published in 1960 by Bantam Books, by-lined by Matthew Andrews, which seems to have been a pseudonym.